Perhaps no other piece of equipment defines ‘odd object’ strength training like workout sandbags do.

 Get Fitter and Stronger

 Sandbags, like barbells or dumbbells, can vary in their application depending on your goals.
 Want to increase your cardiovascular fitness?
 Do a Tabata sandbag workout.
 Looking to increase grip or lower back strength?
 Do heavy sandbags loads or carries up stairs.
-Workout sandbags are a versatile tool for your CrossFit training.
+Workout sandbags are a versatile tool that will increase your fitness level in your CrossFit training.

+Unlike a barbell, dumbbell, or other standard gym or other gym equipment, workout sandbags force your body to various supporting muscles known as the stabilizer muscles.
 Stabilizer muscles include your abs, lower back, obliques, and even the smaller muscle groups in your arms, especially your grip.
-Your forearms may be rocked after a sandbag workout because your gripping muscles aren’t used to working so hard.
+Since the bag and the weight inside it can move, your body will need to dynamically use these different muscles to stabilize your motion.
+Also, your forearms may be rocked after a sandbag workout because your gripping muscles aren’t used to working so hard.

 Practice Barbell Movements